aidos-lab/Topo_LLM_public/README.md

 #### Local estimates computation for the Trippy-R models

 TODO: Explain how to compute local estimates for the Trippy-R models.

-TODO: Explain how to create the plots comparing local dimensions and task performance for the Trippy-R models.
+#### Create plots comparing local dimensions and task performance for the Trippy-R models

+Once all data is available, you can run the script `topollm/experiments/local_dimensions_detect_exhaustion_of_training_capabilities/create_plots.sh`.

 ### Experiments: Local Dimensions Detect Overfitting